natemccurdy/pe-stash-vagrant-stack/README.md

 # PE Bitbuket Server Vagrant Stack

 The `bitbucket` VM is setup to install BitBucket Server.
-You will need to register an account at my.atlassian.com and create an evaluation license for Bitbucket Server.
-You will then use that license in the manual setup section of Bitbucket Server.
+BitBucket Server is setup using a developer-mode which means it will only allow `git push`'s to it for 24 hours.
+You can create an account on https://my.atlassian.com and create a free evaluation license that will be good for 30 days.
+The licenses are very easy to make.

 The goal of the stack is to facilitate testing and understanding of how to use code-manager with Bitbucket Server.

 http://blogs.atlassian.com/2014/11/automating-stash-deployments/

+## Bitbucket Access

 You can reach the BitBucket Server UI on port **7990**

+Username is: **admin**

+Password is: **admin**

 ## What this stack does for you